harplife/zettelkasten/chemistry/elements/Hydrogen (H).md

 > [!note] Explosive history of balloons
 > Before [[Helium (He)]] was used for balloons, balloons were once filled with hydrogen instead.
 Of course, people eventually learned that wasn't a great idea because the hydrogen balloons would literally explode.

+## Discovery

+- When : 1766 (recognized as an element)
+- Who : Henry Cavendish
+- How :
+	- Reacted metals with acids
+	- Collected a gas Henry called "inflammable air"
+	- Showed it produced water when burned
+- Other notes :
+	- Antoine Lavoisier named it Hydrogen (Greek for "water former")
+-